 I. Main elements of the EU Single Market

-- Corner stones in European integration, institutions, legislative procedure.
+- Main steps in European integration, institutions, legislative procedure.

-- Static welfare effects of free trade and customs Union.
+- Static welfare effects of free trade and customs union; Cross-border value chains.

 - Static welfare effects of labour mobility.

 - Migration in the European union – qualification, job allocation and job match.

 - Capital mobility, technological progress, growth and convergence.